“Help us we have no food!”

 And yet, we are not helpless

 The Franciscan missionary friars of the Custody of St. Anthony of Padua in the southern Philippines are already there giving aid.
 Father Neil Badillo, OFM wrote to his Franciscan brothers around the world the day after the first earthquake.
-He appealed for our swift and sustained support.
+He appealed for our swift and sustained support for the Philippine earthquake victims.
 Our friars are ministering to families and children impacted by the earthquakes and providing food, shelter, medical support.
 Brother Dennis Tayo, OFM and seven young student friars leave the friary before the sun rises to make the three-hour drive from Davao City to Kidawapan City to help the refugees every day.
 There are so many refugees living in temporary housing that relief efforts seem overwhelming at times.
 In one week, our friars have provided services to over 1,000 families by giving medical assistance to 857 individuals, including 302 children.
 During that week, they also distributed over a 1,000 food packs consisting of rice, canned goods, maize and noodles.
 Hundreds of blankets, tarps, sanitary kits and family-size mosquito nets were provided to the refugees.

 Please Join Our Efforts Today

-Those were the efforts in just one week, and the Franciscan friars have been working with the refugees for weeks on end.
+Those were the efforts in just one week, and the Franciscan friars have been working with the Philippine earthquake victims for weeks on end.
 Do you see why your support is so urgently needed now?
 I am inviting you to join us in sending desperately needed relief funds for the victims of this natural disaster.
 Will you please join with Fr.
 Neil and our other missionary friars to ease the suffering, provide shelter and start to rebuild lives?

 God bless you for caring so deeply for children and families suffering in our time.